Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 Please periodically check or subscribe to our dev-pdf-js@lists.mozilla.org mailing list to be informed about changes in the PDF.js architecture/design or security announcements.

 <a name="allthepages"></a>
-## I want to render all 100 pages in a document at high resolution.
+## I want to render all 100 pages in a document at a high resolution.
 Is it a good idea?

 Not really.
-You can count yourself: a letter page size is 816⨉1056px at 96DPI (and if you have a HiDPI display, multiple each dimension by window.devicePixelRatio, e.g. 2), and you will need a canvas that takes a memory 816⨉1056⨉4 = 3,446,784 bytes (don't forget to multiple that by e.g. 2⨉2 = 4, if it's a HiDPI display).
-Which requires you to allocate 3.5Mb (or 13.8Mb) per page.
-You need decent amount of memory to hold 100 canvases, and it does not count time that will be spend on rendering these canvases.
+You can count yourself: a letter page size is 816⨉1056px at 96DPI (and if you have a HiDPI display, multiply each dimension by `window.devicePixelRatio`, e.g., 2), so you will need a canvas that takes up 816⨉1056⨉4 = 3,446,784 bytes (don't forget to multiply that by e.g., 2⨉2 = 4 if it's a HiDPI display).
+This requires you to allocate 3.5Mb (or 14Mb) per page.
+You need a decent amount of memory to hold the 100 canvases, and it does not count the time that is spent on rendering them.

-The demo viewer creates, renders, and holds canvases only for visible pages to reduce amount of used memory.
+The demo viewer creates, renders, and holds canvases only for visible pages to reduce the amount of used memory.
 Our recommendation is to create and render only visible pages.

 <a name="range"></a>
-## PDF.js is fetching entire PDF file from a server.
-Can it fetch only its portion?
+## PDF.js is fetching the entire PDF file from a server.
+Can it fetch only the required portions for rendering?

-Actually PDF.js is doing just that.
-The PDF is a complicated format; in most of the cases, vital data of a PDF document is located at the end.
-Depending on [browser support](#faq-support) and on what web server returns in the [HTTP Range Requests headers](https://tools.ietf.org/html/rfc7233), the PDF.js automatically may start using HTTP Range Requests to fetch not-yet-loaded portions of a PDF needed for rendering of visible pages, so a document can be rendered without fully loading it.
+Actually, PDF.js is doing just that.
+PDF is a complicated format; in most of the cases, the vital data of a PDF document is located at the end.
+Depending on [browser support](#faq-support) and on what web server returns the [HTTP Range Requests headers](https://tools.ietf.org/html/rfc7233), PDF.js may automatically start using HTTP Range Requests to fetch not-yet-loaded portions of a PDF needed for rendering visible pages, so a document can be rendered without fully loading it.

 <a name="version"></a>
 ## What is a latest stable version of PDF.js?